-- Switch to the Windows Desktop (click the app or use the Windows logo key + D key combination). - Click the wireless icon in the notification area of the taskbar. - 3.
-A list of available access points will appear. - 4.
-Double-click an access point to connect to it (or click it and click Connect). - 5.
-Enter a network security key (password) if required, and click Next. - 6.
-You can choose to share or connect to devices or not. - Select any connected network and click Disconnect to disconnect from a connected access point.
+- Switch to the Windows Desktop (click the app or use the Windows logo key # + D key combination). - Click the wireless icon in the notification area of the taskbar. - 3.
+A list of available access points will appear. - Double-click an access point to connect to it (or click it and click Connect). - 5.
+Enter a network security key (password) if required, and click Next. - You can choose to find other devices or not. - Select any connected network and click Disconnect to disconnect from a connected access point.